 Besides attending a boot camp in person, there are countless online courses that teach people how to code.
 One example is Code Academy, an online education site that teaches anything from HTML to Python and Ruby on Rails.
 With over 25 million students from around the world, they are one of the biggest online coding schools today.

 Other examples are learning platforms like Udemy and Khan Academy.
 They offer courses on pretty much any skill a web developer needs to start out in a junior position, with many courses being completely free and others starting at around $10.
 While lacking the structure of a formal education or a coding boot camp, platforms like these can be great resources for learning the basics of coding.
-And for some people, they might even be the only resource needed to landing that first job.
+And for some people, they might even be the only learning resource needed to landing that first job.

 Besides boot camps and learning online, there is also still the old-school method: sitting down with a stack of books and learning the fundamentals of coding through literature.
 For obvious reasons this method is becoming less and less popular, but there are still countless great books available for learning how to code.